How do I change my projector lamp?

 It may be time to replace your projector lamp.
-Projector lamps dim as they age.
+Projector lamps will dim down to 50% of their original brightness as they age.
 Some projectors allow you to check the number of hours your lamp has been used through the built-in menu system.
 Check your user guide for information about this feature.

 Just like any light bulb, projector bulbs have an expected operating time, called lamp life.
 This value is expressed in hours and represents the number of hours before the lamp is at half its original brightness.